-What does Someone to Lay Down Beside Me mean?
+What do you think Someone to Lay Down Beside Me means?

 Linda Ronstadt: Someone to Lay Down Beside Me Meaning